This photo of Todd Jones was taken on a hiking trip in the Roosevelt National Forest in northern Colorado.

 Todd Jones

-I am a MS student at Colorado State University where I am studying a cloud-resolving model.
+I am a PhD student at Colorado State University where I am studying the use of cloud-resolving models to represent the effects of clouds on the weather in global models.
 "What does that mean?", you might ask.
-Well, when computer models of the atmosphere that cover the whole planet are used, we have to leave out information about things like how rain forms, what happens to turbulent winds, and anything else that happens over short distances so that the computer can finish its simulation in a reasonable amount of time.
-Other models that only cover small areas of the world can include more information about that small-scale stuff.
-So I use these "cloud-scale" models, pick out some of those details, and find a way to tell the "global-scale" models about what they are missing in a "quick" way, that is, without making them do lots and lots of extra calculations that would take up too much time.
-It is important to know about these "small-scale" motions in the atmosphere because of the "Butterfly Effect."
-That's the idea that the flap of a butterfly's wings in Africa might eventually cause a hurricane to form over the Atlantic.
-So we would like to know about this.
-Sometimes, the atmosphere sometimes does things that we can't predict.
-So I try to find out how important these effects are when I use the "cloud-scale" models, again, so that we can tell the "global-scale" models about them in a simple way.
-This will make weather predictions better and better so that we will be able to "believe the weather man" a little bit more than we can right now.
+Well, when we use computer models of the atmosphere that cover the whole planet, we have to simplify the representation of things like how rain forms, what happens to turbulent winds, and anything else that happens over short distances so that the computer can finish its simulation in a reasonable amount of time.
+Models that only cover small areas of the world (like cloud-resolving models) can include more detailed information about that small-scale stuff.
+So I use these "cloud-scale" models, let them react to the weather on the larger scale, and then tell the "global-scale" about how the clouds responded and acted to change the larger scale weather.
+It is important to have detailed information about what the clouds are doing because they have such a strong effect on the weather and climate through radiation, precipitation, and the energy in the atmosphere.
+Researching and improving modeling techniques like this will make weather predictions better and better so that we will be able to "believe the weather man" a little bit more than we can right now.

 Last modified May 9, 2008 by Becca Hatheway.